 Do I Qualify for Extra Help With Medicare?

 The Extra Help program is open to Medicare beneficiaries in all 50 states and the District of Columbia.
-Depending on a senior’s financial status, there are different Medicare Extra Help levels available.
+Depending on a senior’s financial status, there are different levels of Medicare Extra Help available.

 Individuals and couples who aren’t automatically eligible but have (albeit higher) limited income and assets may still qualify for the full low-income subsidy or even a partial subsidy.
 Those with lower income and fewer resources get the most financial assistance through this program (full Extra Help).